AymaneHassani/LeetCode/README.md

 # LeetCode
 Leetcode Solutions Repository

 Welcome to the Leetcode Solutions repository!
 This repo contains my solutions to various algorithm and data structure problems from Leetcode.
-Each solution is implemented in languages like Python, C, C++, and SQL, with a focus on clean, readable code and efficient algorithms.
+Each solution is implemented in languages like Python, C and C++, with a focus on clean, readable code and efficient algorithms.

 Contents: